 Tips for Settling Common Neighborhood Disputes

 LegalShield provider law firms frequently hear from members who are involved in disputes with neighbors.
 The first step toward resolving a dispute is to work with your neighbor in a calm and friendly way but it is also important to understand the laws where you live.
 This is where your LegalShield provider firm can help.
-If you need assistance resolving a dispute with a neighbor call your LegalShield provider law firm and speak with an attorney.
+If you need assistance resolving a dispute with a neighbor call your LegalShield provider law firm and speak with a lawyer.

 Try a Friendly Approach – You may avoid turning a disagreement with your neighbor into a prolonged legal battle by starting with a friendly conversation.
 Speak with your neighbor calmly about your concerns and together you may come up with a resolution that works well for everyone.
 Remember, it is likely you will be living next to this person for a long time and starting with a civil conversation may make things much easier.